technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 Bottom of Form

-1. Go to Dynamics 365 and select **Customer Service workspace** and then select **Customer Service workspace** App to open and explore the apps.
+1. Go to Dynamics 365 Customer Service and select **Customer Service workspace** and then select **Customer Service workspace** App to open and explore the apps.